-- 1. Draw a game board for each player on a page with 15 squares like the example. - 2.
-Put the number 0 in the first box and 100 in the last box. - 3.
+Draw a game board for each player on a page with 15 squares like the example.

+Put the number 0 in the first box and 100 in the last box.

 You could also use sticky notes like the picture below

-Instructions:
+Instructions

 - Each player has a game sheet and takes it in turns to either throw 2 tensided dice, spin 2 spinners or pull out 2 cards or numbers. - The numbers are used to create 2-digit numbers, eg, a 5 and a 2 could be recorded as 25 or 52. - Players choose where on the board to record their numbers in the most appropriate position between 0 and 100.
-Numbers must be in order. - If numbers cannot be placed, the player misses his/her turn. - The winner is the first to fill all places with a number that fits.
+Numbers must be in order - If numbers cannot be placed, the player misses his/her turn. - The winner is the first to fill all places.

-PDH - Activity 1 - Water
+PDHPE - Activity 1 - Water